qubekit/QUBEKit/README.md

 or follow the described steps in the respective documentation.

-**In particular, torsiondrive and geomeTRIC have caused issues with conda environments.
-These are usually fixed by simply installing from the github.*

 You should now be able to use QUBEKit straight away from the command line or as an imported Python module.

 ## Help

 Below is general help for most of the commands available in QUBEKit.
-Please be aware there are currently no terminal help commands; all necessary information is within this document.
+There is some short help available through the terminal (invoked with `-h`) but all necessary long-form help is within this document.

 ### Before you start: Config files